 - Improper course placement

-- Initial difficulty with the English language (first semester only)
+- Initial difficulty with the English reading and language requirements (first semester only)

 - Unfamiliar with American teaching methods